aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/data-source/_index.md

 ### **Chart Data**

 Chart data is the data that we use as a data source to build our charts.
-We can add a range of the cells (containing chart data) by calling the [**SeriesCollection**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/seriescollection/) object's [**Add**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/seriescollection/add/) method.
+We can add a range of cells (containing chart data) by calling the [**SeriesCollection**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/seriescollection/) object's [**Add**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/seriescollection/add/) method.

 ```cpp
 #include <iostream>